weidong-whu/3DLineResconstruction/README.md

 ## Usage

-- The algorithm requires the SfM result file named `res.nvm` from either Photoscan or VisualSfM. <span style="color:red;">Note that the nvm exported from Colmap is currently not well supported in our code.</span>
+- The algorithm requires the SfM result file named `res.nvm` from either Photoscan or VisualSfM.**Note that the nvm exported from Colmap is currently not well supported in our code.
 - Ensure that `res.nvm` is located in the image directory.
 - Refer to the `example/Castle30` directory for sample input data.